LiamRM/ReaderQuizzer/readme.md

 - [ ] Add loading indicator when ChatGPT questions are loading

 - [ ] Change architecture to full-stack online web app, not locally hosted
     - front-end: React.js.
-Gets PDF file via <input> and uploads file to back-end via Axios post request
+Gets PDF file via <input> and uploads file to back-end via POST request
     - back-end: Node.js.
 Accepts API calls from web app and calls OpenAI API, and returns generated questions as a response
 - [ ] Host back-end on server (EC2, Heroku, etc) and make front-end a webpage